Dev-Garg-1/cli-interface/README.md

 # CLI-Interface for counting the number of lines, words and characters present in a file.

-## for doing so follow the below given steps
+## For doing so follow the below given steps

-- first clone the repo
+- First clone the repository
-- then do `npm install`
+- then run `npm install` in the terminal

-## then for counting the number of lines in a file
-### run the following given command in the cli
+## For counting the number of lines in a file run the following given command in the CLI

 - `node index.js countLines "write the file path here without the double quotes"`

-## then for counting the number of words in a file
-### run the following given command in the cli
+## For counting the number of words in a file run the following given command in the CLI

 - `node index.js countWords "write the file path here without the double quotes"`

-## then for counting the number of characters in a file
-### run the following given command in the cli
+## For counting the number of characters in a file run the following given command in the CLI

 - `node index.js countChar "write the file path here without the double quotes"`

+## If you want to know that what all options are there then run the following command in the CLI

+-  `node index.js -h`